Last updated

 1. folk

-folk is a modern CRM platform for managing contacts, workflows, and relationships, offering customizable pipelines, AI-driven tools, and integrations to enhance deal management and prospecting. folk is compatible with both solo-users and teams.
+folk is a modern CRM platform for managing contacts, workflows, and relationships, offering customizable pipelines, AI-driven tools, and integrations to enhance deal management and prospecting. folk CRM is particularly well-suited for business angel teams of 20-50 people who need a scalable solution that combines simplicity with powerful features to manage complex investment portfolios.

 Key features